Mixarar/scpcbm/game/mechanics.md

 - Atmosphere and Horror: The game is known for its dark and eerie atmosphere, jump scares, and psychological horror elements.
 It relies heavily on building tension and fear.

-- SCP: CB is a challenging and frightening game that relies on exploration, resource management, and the avoidance of deadly SCPs.
+- (/images/rooms/cams.jpg)SCP: CB is a challenging and frightening game that relies on exploration, resource management, and the avoidance of deadly SCPs.
 It has gained a strong following in the SCP community and horror game enthusiasts for its unique take on the SCP Foundation lore.